Is It Better to Unsubscribe or Mark as Spam? What 16 Email Experts Say

 Thwart Sneaky Unsubscribe Avoidance Tactics

 Instead of hitting the delete button or the unsubscribe link, I often simply mark an email as spam instead, if I feel the sender is trying to be sneaky and avoid me successfully unsubscribing.
 For example, when I unsubscribe, only to see the same type of email come from a different person with a different subject line.
 This is an attempt to circumvent my wishes to not receive this type of communication.
-It's very frustrating, and marking it as spam means I can keep my inbox clear from unwanted emails.

 Enhance Email Filtering by Reporting Spam

 The decision to mark an email as spam instead of simply deleting it or unsubscribing is usually made out of the necessity to ensure that my inbox will not be disturbed in the future.
 When I unsubscribe from a mailing list, there is always a possibility that the email address will be sold or shared, and I will receive even more unwanted emails from third parties.
 Reporting an email as spam will immediately notify the email service provider about this problem, and it will be used to filter out similar messages in the future.
-It is a good way of training the system to recognize and prevent future messages of the same origin or of similar origin.

 Counter Manipulative Unsubscribe Processes